top of page

 Quebec

-Quebec Health Insurance Board
+Quebec Health Insurance Plan

-1-800-561-9749 (the rest of Quebec)
+Telephone for information: 418-646-4636 (Québec city), 514-864-3411 (Montréal), 1-800-561-9749 (the rest of Quebec)

 Saskatchewan

-Saskatchewan Health Service Card
+Saskatchewan Health Card

 Yukon

-Yukon Health Card
+Yukon Health care Card

-Telephone: 1-800-661-0408, ext.
+Telephone for information: 867-667-5209 or 1-800-661-0408, ext.
 5209

 In most provinces and territories, each family member receives his/her own card with a personal health identification number.
 You must carry the card with you and present it at a hospital or clinic when you or someone in your family needs health services.